GIMMworks/GIMMWorks-Public-Documentation/README.md

 # GIMMWorks-Public-Documentation

-A public Wiki for all of the GIMMWorks project documentation meant to be shared with the entirty of GIMM.
+A public Wiki for all of the GIMMWorks' processes documentation meant to be shared with the entirety of GIMM.